 The promotion of fundamental British Values is central to the life of our school.
 These are mapped against the curriculum and referenced particularly in Citizenship studies, religious studies, history and geography, English, Art and Music.

 Students also learn values by applying them – through House and Year Group activities, collective worship, the co-curricular offer, student democracy and leadership, and the Duke of Edinburgh Award.

-Students will have one hour per week of Citizenship in years 7 and 8.
+Students have one hour per week of Citizenship in years 7 and 8.

-Through units on Active Citizenship students will be provided with meaningful opportunities to understand how to be responsible, active citizens who contribute positively to society.
-When exploring contemporary issues students will understand how to contribute to informed debate and the importance of respect and tolerance when others might hold different views to yourself.
+Through units on Active Citizenship students are provided with meaningful opportunities to understand how to be responsible, active citizens who contribute positively to society.
+When exploring contemporary issues students understand how to contribute to informed debate and the importance of respect and tolerance when others might hold different views to yourself.

 The Brian Clarke Church of England Academy is proud to be part of the Cranmer Education Trust

 Cranmer Education Trust is a company limited by guarantee and an exempt charity.
 Company registration number: 07687709.
 Registered Office: Cranmer Education Trust, c/o Blue Coat School, Egerton Street, Oldham OL1 3SQ